While Runtime Broker is a legitimate Windows process, it has acquired the reputation of causing high CPU Usage.

 Hence, Runtime Broker can also be described as security broker or middleman between Applications and the Hardware on a Windows computer.

-How to Fix High CPU Usage by Runtime Broker?
+High CPU Usage by Runtime Broker

 Users affected by High RAM and CPU Usage by Runtime Broker have reported noticing as much as 50% CPU and 1 GB RAM being used by Runtime Broker on their computers.

-Microsoft recommends terminating Runtime Broker Process, if this service is using more than 15% of memory on your computer.
+Microsoft recommends terminating Runtime Broker Process, if this service is using more than 15% of memory on the computer.
+However, terminating Runtime Broker Process helps only if Runtime Broker is bothering you once in a while.

 If the problem keeps re-appearing, you can use other methods as provided below to permanently fix the issue of High CPU Usage by Runtime Broker on your computer.